sawani02/Angular/README.md

 ```
 npm install -g @angular/cli
 ```
-Create a new angular project
+Create a new angular project, you can provide any project name
 ```
 ng new learn-angular --style=scss --routing
 ```
+- ng: This is how angular CLI is called
+- new: one the many commands we can issue to CLI
+- Optional flags: **Saas** enabled: generate a project which is Saas enabled, **--routing**: this will help us create routing file.